HanJos93/Formative-Assignment---Python-times-table-quiz/README.md

 ### Step 2: Open Timestablequiz.py
 Open with your preferred environment, it can be run directly from the Python terminal
 ### Step 3: Start the quiz
-Once the code is run, you will be able to start the quiz by entering any character and clicking enter.
+Once the code is run, you will be able to start the quiz by entering any character and pressing enter.
 This will start a 3 second countdown before the quiz begins.
 ### Python libraries
 This script uses random and time, ensure these are installed.
 ## Technical documentation